 - Try Something New

 At the risk of sounding repetitive here (I’m aiming for further encouragement), part of learning, growing and changing is trying new endeavours.
-This could be a bit restrictive given the current climate, but I’m not talking skydiving or swimming with sharks.
-It could be as small as baking a sourdough, or taking an online yoga class, or even learning a new language.
+I’m not talking skydiving or swimming with sharks.
+It could be as small as baking a sourdough loaf, taking an online yoga class, or even learning a new language.
 It doesn’t have to be a huge commitment; it can be something you pick up and put down as you like.
 Now’s a great time to start knitting or crocheting, both of which are back in fashion again.
 Once you get the hang of it, you’ll have a new scarf or sweater for winter.

 - Reach Out To Love Ones